 Lastly, for hip hop culture lovers, I’ll Name This Podcast Later is required listening.
 Rapper Joe Budden and friends discuss trending topics, rappers, and pop culture.
 This one is not safe for work.

 20. Walking and tuning — If you’re a music lover, you know a good pair of headphones with some boom in the bass line can put you in a trance.
 Grab your headphones and head to a high school track or the side walk and walk it out.

-21. Drive to a new town – Check out a new area or town near you that you’ve never been.
-Or, depending on how adventurous you are, start driving take a few random turns and get lost on purpose.
-Then, try to find your way back without the GPS.
+21. Drive to a new town — Check out a new area or town near you that you’ve never been.
+Or, depending on how adventurous you are, start driving and take a few random turns to get lost on purpose.
+Then try to find your way back without the GPS.